bml-research/data_analysis_bml/data/data_01_index.md

 ### Data scales

-In statistics, data can be measured on different scales, which refers to the level of measurement of the data.
+In statistics, data can be measured on different scales, which refers to the level of measurement of the data (figure 2).
 The most used scales of measurement are nominal, ordinal, interval, and ratio.

 Nominal scale: This is the lowest level of measurement.
 It is used for categorical data that can be divided into distinct groups or categories, with no inherent order or ranking.
 Examples include eye color, gender, or nationality.